-While you might understand the basics of filing for Chapter 7, 11 and 13 bankruptcy, the reality is much more complex.
+While you might understand the basics of filing for Chapter 7, 11 and 13 bankruptcy in Maryland, the reality is much more complex.
 Steiner Law Group, LLC offers guidance throughout the bankruptcy process for both straightforward and complex cases.

 Chapter 7 Bankruptcy

 It’s safe to think of Chapter 7 bankruptcy as a fresh start.
 All debts will be wiped clean from the slate, and you will be starting again from scratch.
 A trustee will gather all assets and sell any non-exempt assets to fulfill debts.
 The net proceeds of the liquidation process will be given to creditors.

 A number of debts cannot be eliminated using Chapter 7 bankruptcy, including alimony, child support, student loans, certain tax responsibilities and fraudulent debts.

 Some secured debts, like a car or home, can be retained by signing a voluntary agreement to reaffirm those debts.
 If you do choose to reaffirm debts, you cannot bankrupt that same debt again for 8 years.
 Reaffirmation also requires bringing the debt “current” if you have missed payments.
 Another common type of bankruptcy is Chapter 13 bankruptcy.

 A trustee will attempt to seize any assets you may have, but Steiner Law Group, LLC can advise you on how to exempt those assets and other strategies to prevent the trustee from taking anything.

 Chapter 11 bankruptcy is typically used by businesses, but it can be used for small business owners or specific individuals.
 Chapter 11 allows the restructuring of debts so that they can be repaid over time.
 When filing Chapter 11 bankruptcy, the business can remain active while repaying creditors.